marianux/ecg-kit/README.md

 * Pablo Laguna, Juan Pablo Martínez, Rute Almeida and Juan Bolea, for the wavedet ECG delineator and many parts of the Biosig browser project that were adapted to this project.
 * Jesús Lázaro and Eduardo Gil for the PPG / ABP pulse detection code.
+* Li-wei Lehman from Physionet/MIT helped a lot in testing the first versions of the kit.

 ## Involuntary contributions
 The acknowledgements also goes to all these people, important in many ways to the fulfilment of this project